About the Journal

 Revenue

-Buletin Poltanesa is funded from funds from the author-paid Article Processing Charge (APC) and Administration of Non-Tax State Revenue (PNBP) of Politeknik Pertanian Negeri Samarinda
+Buletin Poltanesa is funded from the author-paid Article Processing Charge (APC) and the Administration of Non-Tax State Revenue (PNBP) of Politeknik Pertanian Negeri Samarinda.
+These funds are allocated to pay honoraria for internal editors, reviewers and cover printing costs for internal archives, the library, and several departments.

 Advertising and Direct Marketing Policy